jboardman367/rlgym-multi-model-tools/README.md

 # rlgym-multi-model-tools
 Tools for rlgym-tools for training multiple models at once, and training against other models

+Can handle pretty much any arrangement of models into the match, and can mask certain models out of the learning.

 The example is basically just the example from rlgym-tools

-## NOTE:
-This runs so, so, slowly.
-Any help with speeding it up is appreciated